gmatocha/Filament-Watch-Octoprint-Plugin/README.md

 	- Similar speed?
 Yes
 	- Same layer height?
 Yes
 	- Similar model?
 Yes.
 Huh?
 Why the model itself?
 Because a Benchy with its small intricate moves will look very different to Filament Watch than a full volume cube given all the same settings.

 * Wide alarm tolerances are OK.
 The difference between a 25mm alarm boundary and a 50mm boundary might only delay an alarm by 30 seconds...which won't make a difference between a salvageable and failed print.
 But it might prevent a false alarm that does fail the print.
 * The same goes for the drift correction interval - a fast (say 120 second) drift correction might delay some alarms, but will make false alarms less likely.

 #### Wow, that was all doom and gloom.
 Is there any reason TO use Filament Watch?

 Yes.
-Obviously Filament Watch can and does detect out of filament, tangles, and clogged nozzles.
-But it can also be an important diagnostic tool.
-I've found some models (the Big Slow Perimeter file in the Parts\Test Parts directory, for example) that produce under-extrusion at some points in the model.
+Obviously Filament Watch can and does detect out of filament, tangles, and clogged nozzles. **But it can also be an important diagnostic tool.** I've found some models (the Big Slow Perimeter file in the Parts\Test Parts directory, for example) that produce under-extrusion at some points in the model.
 On my D6, it will reliably under-extrude (extruder will skip steps) between 52 and 55% complete, and again on the last few percent.
 At this point it's printing slow (12.5mm/s moves) exterior walls at below 1mm/s extrusion rates.
 These defects are barely noticeable in the final print (until you know what to look for)...so they're not "failures", but I did learn something new about what my printer is actually doing.
 Now just to find a solution... ;)

 Enjoy

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MzcxNDU5MTgsLTg1ODQ4NjgyNywtMT
+eyJoaXN0b3J5IjpbLTEyNjQ0NjYzODQsLTg1ODQ4NjgyNywtMT
 cyNjk5MTMyNSwxNTQyNDQ4NTExLDI4MTYxMDAyLC0xMTI4NzYy
 MTgxLC0xMjYyNDYxOTE1XX0=
 -->